eSignus/support/_docs/hwlink.md

 ### Agility in its use

 HASHWallet executes orders from the HW Manager.
-We have designed an App built to be simple.
+We have designed an App to be simple.
 Therefore, it is precisely the same as operating with a soft wallet or even with an exchange.
 The only difference is that the transaction signature is done on the card.

 ### Simplicity in its recovery and in its inheritance